bids-standard/bids-specification/src/atlas.md

 In the following we describe how an [atlas](schema/objects/entities.yaml#atlas) can be shared within BIDS.
 We describe a broad set of atlases and use cases thereof.

 More specifically, this entails providing and referring to existing atlas datasets, describing atlases that were newly derived within an analysis, and providing information for derivatives that were obtained through them.
-The first would comprise (publicly) available atlases, for example, Destrieux et al. [doi.org/10.1016/j.neuroimage.2010.06.010](https://doi.org/10.1016/j.neuroimage.2010.06.010), AAL [doi.org/10.1006/nimg.2001.0978](https://doi.org/10.1006/nimg.2001.0978), Yeo [doi.org/10.1152/jn.00338.2011](https://doi.org/10.1152/jn.00338.2011) and JHU DTI-based white-matter atlases [eBook ISBN: 9780080456164](https://shop.elsevier.com/books/mri-atlas-of-human-white-matter/mori/978-0-444-51741-8) [doi.org/10.1016/j.neuroimage.2007.07.053](https://doi.org/10.1016/j.neuroimage.2007.07.053), while the second would include atlases obtained through analyses within a dataset at hand, for example, resting-state networks and functional localizers.
+The first would comprise (publicly) available atlases, for example, Destrieux et al. [doi.org/10.1016/j.neuroimage.2010.06.010](https://doi.org/10.1016/j.neuroimage.2010.06.010), AAL [doi.org/10.1006/nimg.2001.0978](https://doi.org/10.1006/nimg.2001.0978), Yeo [doi.org/10.1152/jn.00338.2011](https://doi.org/10.1152/jn.00338.2011) and JHU DTI-based white-matter atlases [eBook ISBN: 9780080456164](https://shop.elsevier.com/books/mri-atlas-of-human-white-matter/mori/978-0-444-51741-8) and [doi.org/10.1016/j.neuroimage.2007.07.053](https://doi.org/10.1016/j.neuroimage.2007.07.053), while the second would include atlases obtained through analyses within a dataset at hand, for example, resting-state networks and functional localizers.
 Importantly, the latter can also be utilized as existing atlases if made available.
 The third would entail referencing an atlas and its properties used to derive e.g. parcellated time series or a connectivity matrix.

 ## Atlas as new DatasetType
 Here we introduce an additional value to the DatasetType field of dataset_description.json.
 If a dataset declares its DatasetType to be [atlas](schema/objects/entities.yaml#atlas), the top-level directories MUST be `atlas-` instead of `sub-`.
 This will allow sharing existing atlases as stand-alone datasets, validating them via the BIDS validator and enabling their integration as sub-datasets of other BIDS datasets.